microsoft/migrate-java-ee-app-to-azure-training/04-migrating-web-pages/README.md

 Now open Microsoft Edge to [http://localhost:8080/](http://localhost:8080/)

 You should see the home page of the *Sharearound* application.

-Note if you click the link to show the list of items it will show an error page and that is expected as we did not migrate the database yet.
+> :stop_sign: Note if you click the link to show the list of items it will so you an error page and that is expected as we did not migrate the database yet.

 Now shutdown the Docker container using: